Allergy Treatment in Charlotte

 - Nausea and diarrhea

-If you’re constantly sneezing around cats, it’s likely that you’re allergic to pet dander.
 However, some allergies are not as easy to diagnose as others.
+You could experience symptoms every spring, but not be able to pinpoint what environmental factors, such as tree or grass pollen, are causing your symptoms.
 At Carolina Asthma and Allergy Center, our allergists will ask questions and run specific tests to determine your allergy trigger.
-We will then determine a treatment plan that may include medications, immunotherapy (allergy shots), and recommendations for avoiding allergens in your environment.

-Allergy Evaluations include:
+Allergy evaluations include:

-- Drug Tests
+- Drug Allergy Tests

 - Drug Challenges